sematic-ai/sematic/docs/get-started.md

 to install them.
 {% endhint %}

-You can follow execution of the pipeline in the [Sematic UI](sematic-ui.md), visualize inputs, outputs, markdown docstrings, etc.
+You can follow execution of the pipeline in the [web dashboard](sematic-ui.md), visualize inputs, outputs, markdown docstrings, etc.

 If you want to contribute examples to the Sematic code base, see our